app review

 Unlike traditional notetaking apps, which offer a blank page for you to jot down notes, LiquidText is more of a study and research tool designed to help you parse PDFs and other documents.

 It works like this: When you open a file in LiquidText, the document is imported into a digital workspace.
-In the workspace, your document takes up half of the screen, and the workspace takes the other half.
+In the workspace, your document takes half of the screen, and the workspace takes the other half.

-#alt#A screenshot picturing the LiquidText interface, including a written article on the left, along with a window allowing for the selection of multiple documents.
+A screenshot picturing the LiquidText interface, including a written article on the left, along with a window allowing for the selection of multiple documents.
 A mind map of notes and excerpts is located on the right side of the screen.

 As you read your document, you can highlight and mark up your text as you would in any other notetaking app.